obi1kenobi/trustfall/docs/docs/language_reference/schema/index.md

 ## Vertex types and properties

-A [vertex][vertex] is akin to a table in SQL. given our Flutter example we have users and their posts, and also other users they follow.
-If we were modelling this in SQL we would have a User table and a Post table, and therefore in Trustfall we have a User vertex and a Post vertex.
+A [vertex][vertex] is akin to a table in SQL.
+Consider our Flutter example, where we have users and their posts, and also other users they follow.
+If we were modelling it in SQL, we would have a `User` table and a `Post` table — therefore in Trustfall we have a `User` vertex and a `Post` vertex.

 A vertex can have properties associated with it (similar to columns in SQL), and edges.
 We'll initially just focus on properties as these are the simplest case.